Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Introduction

 Let us mention some directions related to the study of this paper that we find interesting:

-\paragraph{Stable Envelopes from 4d Chern-Simons Theory.} A unifying theme for $1+1d$ integrable systems has emerged in recent years.
-4d Chern-Simons theory describes quantum integrable spin-chain models and a large class of classical 2d integrable field theories \cite{Costello201303,Costello201308,CostelloWittenYamazaki201709,CostelloWittenYamazaki201802,CostelloYamazaki201908}.
-In the particular case of integrable spin-chain models, the R-matrix can be constructed by a relatively straightforward Feynman diagram calculation.
-However, the mathematical formulation of the BGC shows that more basic objects to study are stable envelopes through which R-matrix can be constructed easily.
-It would be very interesting to provide a 4d Chern-Simons perspective of the mathematical works \cite{MaulikOkounkov201211,Okounkov201512,Okounkov201710,AganagicOkounkov201604} and specially the construction of various stable envelopes.
-The string-theory realization of the Bethe-Gauge Correspondence in which 4d Chern-Simons theory plays a crucial role should be a very useful guide in providing such a perspective (see \cite{CostelloYagi201810,IshtiaqueMoosavianRaghavendranYagi202110,Dedushenko202107} for some related works in this direction).
+{\bf Stable envelopes from 4d Chern--Simons theory.} A unifying theme for $(1+1)d$ integrable systems has emerged in recent years.
+4d Chern--Simons theory describes quantum integrable spin-chain models and a large class of classical 2d integrable field theories~\cite{Costello201303,Costello201308,CostelloWittenYamazaki201709,CostelloWittenYamazaki201802,CostelloYamazaki201908}.
+In the particular case of integrable spin-chain models, the $R$-matrix can be constructed by a~relatively straightforward Feynman diagram calculation.
+However, the mathematical formulation of the BGC shows that more basic objects to study are stable envelopes through which $R$-matrix can be constructed easily.
+It would be very interesting to provide a 4d Chern--Simons perspective of the mathematical works \cite{AganagicOkounkov201604,MaulikOkounkov201211,Okounkov201512,Okounkov201710} and specially the construction of various stable envelopes.
+The string-theory realization of the Bethe--Gauge correspondence in which 4d Chern--Simons theory plays a crucial role should be a very useful guide in providing such a~perspective (see \cite{CostelloYagi201810,Dedushenko202107,IshtiaqueMoosavianRaghavendranYagi202110} for some related works in this direction).